-The Bank maintains proper books of account, which include all that is required by law and by the statutes of the Bank, the financial statements are in agreement thereto.
+The Bank maintains proper books of accounts, which include all that is required by law and by the statutes of the bank.
+The financial statements are in agreement thereto.

-The financial information included in the Board of Directors' report Which is prepared according to Law No. 159 of 1981 and its executive regulations and their amendments is in agreement with the books of the bank insofar as such information is recorded therein.
+The financial information included in the Board of Directors' report, prepared in accordance with the Companies Law No. 159 of 1981 and its Executive Regulations and their amendments, is in agreement with the Bank's books of accounts insofar such information is normally recorded therein.